Swiss Post: Real estate

 The number of post offices increased from 1,502 in 1849 to over 4,000 in 1914.
 The volumes of mail delivered by the Swiss Postal Services increased significantly and between 1887 and 1915 so-called "Postal Palaces" were built in several larger cities.
 The first one was in Basel, then others followed in Zürich, Bern, Geneva and Olten.
 By 1985 the Swiss Post owned about 1300 buildings and rented more than 4100.

+Due to changing societal habits and the rise of digital activities, between 2000 and 2024 there has been a rationalization of services, reducing the number of postal offices from approximately 3,500 to around 700.

 Carriages and sleds

-In 1849, the Swiss Post operated almost 500 carriages and 250 sleds.
 In 1849, the Swiss Post operated almost 500 carriages and 250 sleds pulled by horses.
 By 1913, the post used over 2,000 carriages and 1,000 sleds in its services.

 Transportation of passengers

 After its foundation, the post earned almost half its revenue from the transportation of passengers.
 In 1849, the Swiss Post operated almost 500 carriages and 250 sleds, which were also operating the popular express lines in the night.
 After the 1860s, the transportation of passengers was taken over increasingly by railway lines established along the same route as the most profitable carriages.

+In 2023, Swiss Post transported 175 million people via PostBus, with a fleet of around 2,400 vehicles.